White Sox vs. Yankees Player Props Betting Odds

 Vaughn Stats

-- Vaughn enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .294 with a double, a home run and an RBI.
+- Vaughn has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .412 with a double, two home runs and three RBI.

 Vaughn Recent Games